Muon anomalous magnetic moment and Right handed sterile neutrino: Prediction on the AMM

 \section{Prediction on the $\mu$AMM}

-In this section, we aim to calculate the magnetic dipole form factor ($F_2$) for the muon particle while considering the contributions of the right-handed sterile neutrinos using the effective 1PI operators (\ref{rhc01}) and (\ref{effem1}).
+In this section, we aim to calculate the magnetic dipole form factor ($F_2$) for the muon particle while considering the contributions from the right-handed sterile neutrinos using the effective 1PI operators (\ref{rhc01}) and (\ref{effem1}).